 12. Chinatown (1974)

-The Set-Up: Hired as a private investigator to pry into the business of a big wheel in the L.A. power and water industry, Jake Gittes becomes embroiled in the convoluted affairs of femme fatale Evelyn Mulwray.
+The movie: Hired as a private investigator to pry into the business of a big wheel in the L.A. power and water industry, Jake Gittes (Jack Nicholson) becomes embroiled in the convoluted affairs of femme fatale Evelyn Mulwray (Faye Dunaway).

-The Twist: When pushed on her relationship with her husband's mistress Katherine, Evelyn reveals that the girl is both her sister and her daughter, the result of a childhood liaison with her father, Noah Cross.
+What's the twist?
+When pushed to explain her relationship with her husband's mistress Katherine, Evelyn reveals that the girl is both her sister and her daughter, the result of a childhood liaison with her father, Noah Cross.

 11. The Mist (2007)

 The movie: It's the end of the world.
 Beasties from another dimension start to attack and a group hole up in the local supermarket, until finally leader of the pack David Drayton (Thomas Jane) and friends bail.
-They finally lose all hope of salvation as their little car finally runs out of gas with a host of otherworldly beasties still milling around outside.
-Reaching for his gun, Jane sadly dispatches his fellow survivors, saving the last bullet for his young son.
+They finally lose all hope of salvation as their car runs out of gas with those creatures still milling around outside.
+Reaching for his gun, David sadly dispatches his fellow survivors, saving the last bullet for his young son.

 10. Citizen Kane (1941)

-The Twist: Rather than referring to a lost love or a valuable artifact, Rosebud is revealed to be the name of Kane's childhood sled.
+What's the twist?
+Rather than referring to a lost love or a valuable artefact, Rosebud is revealed to be the name of Kane's childhood sled.
 In dying, Kane was pining for his lost youth, the one time in his life when he was truly happy.

 9. Planet Of The Apes (1968)

-The Set-Up: Having crash-landed on a foreign planet, Charlton Heston's gruff astronaut discovers a strange society in which a group of apes has evolved into humanoid creatures with the power of speech.
+The movie: Having crash-landed on a foreign planet, gruff astronaut George Taylor (Charlton Heston) and his crew discover a strange society in which a group of apes has evolved into humanoid creatures with the power of speech.

-The Twist: This strange planet is none other than Earth itself, turned into a post-apocalyptic nightmare by the greed and foolishness of mankind.
+What's the twist?
+This strange planet is none other than Earth itself, turned into a post-apocalyptic nightmare by the greed and foolishness of mankind.
 The half-submerged Statue of Liberty in the last shot is what tips him off.
 Since then that iconic shot has made its way onto the DVD cover so not much of a twist, sadly...

 8. Soylent Green (1973)